brijrajk/aws-etl-orchestrator/README.md

 # Preparing your development environment
 Here’s a high-level checklist of what you need to do to setup your development environment.

 1. Sign up for an AWS account if you haven't already and create an Administrator User.
-The steps are published [here](http://docs.aws.amazon.com/lambda/latest/dg/setting-up.html).

-2. Ensure that you have Python 2.7 and Pip installed on your machine.
+2. Ensure that you have Python 3 and Pip installed on your machine.
 Instructions for that varies based on your operating system and OS version.

 3. Create a Python [virtual environment](https://virtualenv.pypa.io/en/stable/) for the project with Virtualenv.
 This helps keep project’s python dependencies neatly isolated from your Operating System’s default python installation. **Once you’ve created a virtual python environment, activate it before moving on with the following steps**.

-4. Use Pip to [install AWS CLI](http://docs.aws.amazon.com/cli/latest/userguide/installing.html).
+4. Use Pip to [install AWS CLI V2](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html).
 [Configure](http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html) the AWS CLI.
 It is recommended that the access keys you configure are associated with an IAM User who has full access to the following:
  - Amazon S3
  - Amazon DynamoDB
  - AWS Lambda